AlexJF12/kanagawa-site/index.md

 ## What is Kanagawa?

-Kanagawa provides political campaigns with public data about their district, voting history, and voters.
+This service provides political campaigns with public data about their district, voting history, and voters.

 Submit a request here to get started:

 ADD LINK

-## What is the point of this service?
+## Who would benefit from this data and report?

 If you are interested in running for office, knowing the history and layout of the district you're interested in is a good place to start.
 This provides that.